 Our purpose at Life Gate Church is to preach the gospel of the kingdom of God.
 We say we will use any means to accomplish that purpose.
 We also say we will never compromise the truth.
 But, what if we were faced with a lion’s den?
 Would we close the windows?
 Daniel, through his trouble preached the gospel of the kingdom.
 As we end this series of lessons, I want to read Daniel chapter 6:26, 27.

-Daniel 6:26 I make a decree, That in every dominion of my kingdom men tremble and fear before the God of Daniel: for he is the living God, and stedfast for ever, and his kingdom that which shall not be destroyed, and his dominion shall be even unto the end.
+26 I make a decree, That in every dominion of my kingdom men tremble and fear before the God of Daniel: for he is the living God, and stedfast for ever, and his kingdom that which shall not be destroyed, and his dominion shae even unto the end.

 We can be as Daniel and prosper if we refuse to shut the windows.
 As I come to the end of my days, I want to be like Daniel.
 I want people to know that I am beautiful and intelligent.
-I cared how I looked and I cared that I was intelligent.
-I want to know the God of dreams and have a dream.
-I want to have friends that go through fiery furnaces with the Son of man.
+I cared how I looked, I cared that I was intelligent, and I want to know the God of dreams and have a dream.
+Also, I want to have friends that go through fiery furnaces with the Son of man.
 I want to help people keep their minds and avoid seven times.
-I want to read the handwriting on the wall.
-I want to go through lions’ dens and prosper.
+I want to read the handwriting on the wall, and I want to go through lions’ dens and prosper.

 Other Related Sermons: